Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Step 5: Employer Registers Work Permit and Stay Permit

 Work Permit.
 Issued by the Ministry of Labour and Social Welfare.
-The required documents are listed in the Documents section below.
+Required documents are listed in the Documents section below.

 Stay Permit Card.
 Issued by the Ministry of Public Security (for federally approved employment) or the Provincial Police Headquarters (for provincially approved employment).
-This is the document that legally grants the right to reside in Laos.
+This document grants the legal right to reside in Laos.

 The employer submits both applications.
 The employee may need to appear in person for verification or fingerprinting.